mviswanathsai/prometheusrwexporter-demo/README.md

 ## Overview

 This project provides a simplified implementation to illustrate the steps required to transform OpenTelemetry metrics into Prometheus Remote Write v2 requests.
-It emphasizes the process of building label references (labelRefs) and assembling the v2 write request.
+It emphasizes the process of building label references (labelRefs) and assembling the Prometheus remotewrite v2 write request.

 ## Key Concepts

 - **Symbol Reference Building**: The process of creating references to metric label value pairs (or, symbols), which are then used to minimize the size of Remote Write requests.
 - **V2 Write Request Creation**: Constructing a Prometheus Remote Write v2 request from an OTLP export request, showcasing the flow from OpenTelemetry data to Prometheus-compatible metrics.
 - **Proof of Concept**: This implementation is a PoC, intended to demonstrate the understanding of key processes rather than providing a production-ready solution.
+- **Encoding**: The specification is still marked experimental, and one of the ways we are still exploring is the use of other encoding libraries.
+To facilitate development in this direction, an encoder interface has been defined to decouple the builder and the encoder logic.

 ## Assumptions